tomdoel/pulmonarytoolkit/ptk-docs-sphinx/source/user-guide/features/ManualSegmentations.md

 is to set the plugin's `ContextSet` property to `PTKContextSet.Any`use an incoming `Context`

-Some PTK Plugins

- You could also use this to

-You can write plugins that process

 This allows you to write plugins that analyse manually-defined regions instead of (or in addition to) regions generated automatically by plugins.

-While a plugin will often create
-This allows you to run analysis on These allow to to run analysis over

 The PTK GUI provides some basic tools to create and edit manual segmentations; you can also use external tools (such as ITK-Snap) by exporting a manual segmentation to an appropriate file format, modifying using the external tool, and then importing the modified file.